sanfinity-Iot/openremote/Demo-Smart-Building.md

 # How to get started

-The example as shown here is available online at:
-- [Demo - Apartment User](https://demo.openremote.io/smartbuilding) with credentials 'user1', 'user1'.
-- [Demo - Service Provider](https://demo.openremote.io) with credentials 'demo', 'demo'.

-If you want to get this running yourself we recommend to follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).
+The example as shown here is available as part of the main branch.
+Follow the [Get Started](https://openremote.io/get-started-manager/) or go to the [Developers page](https://openremote.io/developers/).

 # See Also
 - [Demo Smart City](Demo-Smart-City)